When Can You Get The COVID Vaccine?

 “We will be able to vaccinate about 20 million people this month, and another 20-25 million in January and another 20-25 million in February,” he said on CBS This Morning.
 “There is strong commitment that we will be able to provide vaccine to any American who wants it by late spring, mid-summer.”

 Vaccinating 20 million people in December would require 40 million doses.
-(Both Pfizer and Moderna’s vaccinations require two doses.)
-The companies have each committed to providing a total of about 40 million doses by year’s end.
+(Again, Pfizer and Moderna’s COVID vaccines each require two doses.)
+The companies have committed to providing a total of about 40 million doses by year’s end.
 Many health officials predict there will be enough doses for the entire U.S. population by June of 2021.
 (For reference, the U.S. population is approximately 330 million people.)
 These estimates all assume that the Pfizer and Moderna vaccines are authorized.

 >>READ: Stimulus Package Update: Are Politicians Finally Ready To Make A Deal?